noirgif/maid-sweeprs/README.md

 # Maid Sweeper

-This is the Rust version of [maid-sweeper](github.com/noirgif/maid-sweeper), a tool to clean up your files and directories.
+If you have a lot of files unorganized, and do not want to break up directories like code projects and applications, this <s>tool</s> maid is for you.

-No, instead of cleaning the unused files, it calls a maid to label them and sweep them under the rug.
+This is the Rust version of [maid-sweeper](https://github.com/noirgif/maid-sweeper), a <s>tool</s> service to classify files and directories.

 If desired, the maid can practice Danshari given permission.
 For example, she can [sell your unused iPad for money](https://comic-days.com/episode/3269754496647364302).